webhintio/hint/packages/hint-meta-theme-color/README.md

 <meta name="theme-color" content="currentcolor">
 ```

-The `theme-color` meta tag is specified with value that is not
+The `theme-color` meta tag is specified with a value that is not
 supported by all the [targeted browsers][targeted browsers] (e.g.:
 `Samsung Internet v5` is targeted).